Have you ever seen those insane calisthenics videos on the gram?

 In the first couple of months, I would be so worn out by the end of the day, that I’d have to drag my ass out of the bed to do the sets in the morning.
 But as I kept doing the sets, I got stronger.
 I was able to do them easily as opposed to being grueling.

 Even after I had banged out 500 reps from Monday to Sat, I wouldn’t feel beaten on Sunday.
-Apart from the pushups, my strength also improved with neutral grip pull-ups.
+Apart from the pushups, my strength also improved with pull-ups – mainly Australian pull-ups and neutral grip pull-ups.

 I was able to do handstands, got started with a 5-second planche pushup and am on the way to the human flag.